ethereum/populus/docs/deploy.rst

       Deploys the specified contracts to a chain.

 	Options:
-	  -d, --deploy-from TEXT  Specifies the account that should be used for deploys.
-You can specify either the full account address, or the integer 0 based index of the account in the account list.
 	  -c, --chain TEXT        Specifies the chain that contracts should be deployed to.
 The chains mainnet' and 'morden' are pre-configured to connect to the public networks.